 In the financial crisis of 2008 they demonstrated their commitment to their staff by reducing their hours (rather than letting them go completely).
 When the market turned around, those who stayed not only regained their full-time hours but received bonuses to boot!

 There is no doubt that this savvy company saved themselves a fortune in recruitment costs, as well as gaining respect from loyal staff who felt truly valued.

 - A feeling that the job or workplace is not what they expected

 - Little or no coaching, feedback or appraisals

 - Feeling stressed or overworked, suffering from work/life imbalance

 - A loss of trust and confidence in a manager, founder or other senior

 Obvious yes, easy no, but if you try to hire for cultural fit you’ll be one step closer to getting the right guy/girl for the job.
 This major step towards staff retention sets you on a strong path to retaining a good employee from the beginning.

 How to do this?
-It’s all about considering the character of people as equally as you consider their skills and experience, you can ask them what their goals in life are, what they value, or ask questions about their characteristics.
-Of course, in order to hire in line with your company culture you have first to know yours is, which leads to the next point…
+It’s all about considering the character of people as equally as you consider their skills and experience.
+You can ask them what their goals in life are, what they value, or ask questions about their characteristics.
+Of course, in order to hire in line with your company culture you have to first know what yours is, which leads to the next point…